 The Post Human Research Group (PHRG) is a multidisciplinary student led research group that provides an open and welcoming environment to explore new ideas and contemporary problems from a post-human perspective.
 The group was founded in the summer of 2020.
 Since then, it has organised a diverse range of events including a walking event which explored the effect of space and movement on ways of knowing, and an online event in Gathertown which explored virtual embodiments and avatar cultures.
-PHRG has several events planned for the coming academic year and has been successful in securing postgraduate community funding to organise a multidisciplinary workshop which will take place this autumn and will focus on fluid thinking and climate change.
+PHRG was recently successful in securing postgraduate community funding to organise a multidisciplinary workshop that focused on fluid thinking and climate change.
+The group has several events planned for the coming academic year.